top of page

 I have directly worked with hundreds of clients in both outpatient and inpatient settings, and I have supported other clinicians through DBT-focused consultation/supervision.
 I most recently worked as a staff psychologist at NYCBT in Manhattan, where I founded and coordinated the LGBTQ-affirmative DBT program.

-I am a licensed psychologist in the state of New York and Rhode Island, but I am not currently seeing clients.
+I am a licensed psychologist in the state of New York, but I am not currently seeing clients.

 Personal Story